Terms and Conditions

 Delivery of Goods and Shipping Terms

-- (c) The Customer acknowledges and agrees that the remedies set forth in this Section 3 are the Customer’s exclusive remedies for the non-delivery of Goods.
-Except as provided under Section 3(b), all sales of Goods to the Customer are made on a one-way basis and the Customer has no right to return Goods purchased under the Sales Documentation and these Terms and Conditions.
+- The Customer acknowledges and agrees that the remedies set forth in this Non-Delivery section are the Customer’s exclusive remedies for the non- delivery of Goods.
+All sales of Goods to the Customer are made on a one-way basis and the Customer has no right to return Goods purchased under the Sales Documentation and these Terms and Conditions.

 If MET delivers to the Customer a quantity of Goods of up to 5% more or less than the quantity set forth in the Sales Documentation or as otherwise agreed to, the Customer shall not be entitled to object to or reject the Goods or any portion of them by reason of the surplus or shortfall and shall pay for such Goods at the price set forth in the Sales Documentation adjusted pro rata when the quantity of Goods is less than the quantity set forth in the Sales Documentation.

 Title and Risk of Loss